Amber Leitz, MSHA

 Amber graduated with honors from the University of California, Santa Barbara with a degree in Psychology and a minor in English Literature.
 She was an active member of the Psi Chi International Honor Society in Psychology.
 During her time at UCSB, she was also a writer for the university newspaper, The Daily Nexus, and volunteered at the Habitat for Humanity Restore.

 Immediately after her graduation from UCSB, she began working in the psychiatric practice setting and joined Adelpha when it opened its doors in 2016.
-She now has six years of knowledge and experience as a healthcare administrator.

 Amber's responsibilities include scheduling new patients and follow-up visits for existing patients, managing insurance claims and communicating with patients regarding billing and insurance issues, and managing other interoffice workings.